Roe v Wade: UK anti-abortion activists use US reversal to build support

 ‘They honestly don’t see the harm they are doing.
 To recognise themselves as being harmful, they would have to alter their religious beliefs,’ says academic

-UK anti-abortion activists have already been “emboldened” by the recent decision to scrap the legal right to have an abortion in the US, experts have warned.
+UK anti-abortion activists have been “emboldened” by the recent decision to scrap the legal right to have an abortion in the US, experts have warned.

 Campaigners and academics told The Independent the US funding received by UK anti-abortion groups is likely to “ramp up” in the wake of the US Supreme Court overturning Roe v Wade – the landmark decision that legalised abortion nationwide in 1973 – last month.